tonnrueter/piamInterfaces/README.md

 To cite package **piamInterfaces** in publications use:

 Benke F, Richters O (2023). _piamInterfaces: Project specific interfaces to REMIND / MAgPIE_.
-R package version 0.0.63, <https://github.com/pik-piam/piamInterfaces>.
+R package version 0.0.64, <URL: https://github.com/pik-piam/piamInterfaces>.

 A BibTeX entry for LaTeX users is